Skip to main content

 The Memorandum of Association represents the companies external affairs and complements the Articles of Association which represents the internal dynamics and structure of the company including the by-laws, purpose of the company, organization of its members including the Director, Shareholder, and Secretarial duties, as well any financial obligations, share capital, meetings, and any day-to-day tasks.

-Formation with Bank Account (Corporate or Business Account)
+Offshore Formation With Bank Account (Corporate Or Business Account)

 Opening a corporate account for your offshore company is quickly becoming standard practice these days as many foreign jurisdictions are making it more difficult to open a personal account without a local company.